xanderflood/math-circle/README.md

 # lotto-ticket

 A class scheduling and registration platform.
 Built on Rails 5, and relies on Postgres as currently written.
+It was originally created for Emory University's Math-Circle program, a K-12 after school math enrichment program run by graduate students in the Department of Math and CS.

 ## Postgres setup